sagemath/sagewiki_to_gh-2022-10-10/doc3.md

 Add your name here if you're going to be involved, and mention what Sage module you're going to work on!

-- Timothy Clemans, hand-tests for the notebook
+ * Timothy Clemans, hand-tests for the notebook
+ * Michael Abshoff: merging and reviewing patches

 == Modules ==